Madden NFL 15: Soundtrack

-Madden NFL 15's menu music was once again an original orchestrated score, composed by Mark Petrie, while a licensed soundtrack is also used, but only plays in stadiums.
-The following songs play in stadiums during playcalling.
-Mark Petrie's original score could also be played in the menus of Madden NFL 16 and Madden NFL 17.
+Madden NFL 15's menu music was once again an original orchestrated score, composed by Mark Petrie.
+The soundtrack was reused in Madden NFL 16 and Madden NFL 17.

 Reception

 Madden NFL 15 was met with mostly positive reviews from critics.
 On Metacritic, the game has scores of 80 and 82 on Xbox One and PlayStation 4, respectively (both score higher than the respective scores of 73 and 74 that Madden NFL 25 received).
 IGN gave the game a score of 8.7/10, praising the graphics and improved gameplay, while noting the mediocre commentary, but said that it is both "exciting and reassuring" that EA Sports is not wasting opportunities to improve the series.

 The PS3 and Xbox 360 versions of Madden NFL 15 received backlash for removing certain features; online team play was the most notable omission, forcing users to play only 1v1 games.
 In a review for gaming website Destructoid, Steven Hansen called the last-gen versions an "extra scummy ripoff" that tends to run poorly due to slow loading times and a "clunky" UI.
 Hansen also noted the absence of the defensive view and player lock features that were in the PS4 and Xbox One versions.
 Hansen summed up his review by declaring the PS3 and Xbox 360 versions "junky, janky and inferior".

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Madden NFL 15 for "Sports Game of the Year".

 Madden NFL 15 was the second best-selling retail game in the United States in 2014, behind Call of Duty: Advanced Warfare.